hmcts/pip-frontend/README.md

 We utilise [Azure Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) to store our logs.
 Ask a teammate for the specific resource in Azure to access these.

 In addition, this service is also monitored in production and staging environments by [Dynatrace](https://www.dynatrace.com/).
 The URL for viewing our specific Dynatrace instance can be had by asking a team member.

+## Nunjucks Filters

+The project includes a large collection of [custom nunjucks filters](./src/main/modules/nunjucks/njkFilters.ts) used for specific functionality within the application.

 ## Security & Quality Considerations
 We use a few automated tools to ensure quality and security within the service.
 A few examples can be found below: